ncd275/Tic-Tac-Toe-over-LAN/TTToL/README.md

 player2.py acts as a client and attempts to connect to the server(player1.py) and should be ran after player1.py has setup listening on a socket.
 Ask your friend for their private IP that they entered when running player1.py
 This will be the IP that you will enter when prompted

+After the players connect and choose their display name, they will see the game board:

+[' 1 ', ' 2 ', ' 3 ']
+[' 4 ', ' 5 ', ' 6 ']
+[' 7 ', ' 8 ', ' 9 ']

+From here, enter the number of the position you want to place your piece.
+Player 1 is always Xs and Player 2 is always Os

 Example usage/video coming soon.